hieptl/netflix-clone/README.md

 >
 > - As mentioned above, App.js should store common information of the application.
 In this case, it stores information about routing.
 >
-> - "Switch" component is similar to switch-case in programming.
-According to the example above, the application will show the home page to the end user if the current route is '/'
+> - "Switch" component is similar to the switch-case in programming.
+According to the example above, the application will show the home page to the end-user if the current route is '/'
 >
-> - Following that, we can define many routes in App.js file and specify corresponding component for each route.
+> - Following that, we can define many routes in the App.js file and specify the corresponding component for each route.
 We will do that in the following section.

 <a id="set-up-firebase-authentication"></a>
-## __7.7.
+## __6.7.
 Set Up Firebase Authentication.__

-Before building login page, we need to set up Firebase Authentication first.
-There are different sign in methods which could be integrated in the application.
-In this course, we will choose "Email/Password" sign in method.
+Before building the login page, we need to set up Firebase Authentication first.
+Different sign-in methods could be integrated into the application.
+In this course, we will choose the "Email/Password" sign-in method.
 The following steps will describe how to set up that method in Firebase.

-- Step 1: Click on "Authentication" option.
+- Step 1: Click on the "Authentication" option.

 <a id="figure30"></a>
 <img src="./md-images/firebase21.png" alt="drawing" width="666"/>

 Figure 30: Firebase authentication - Step 1.

-- Step 2: Click on "Get started" button.
+- Step 2: Click on the "Get started" button.

 <a id="figure31"></a>
 <img src="./md-images/firebase22.png" alt="drawing" width="666"/>

 Figure 31: Firebase authentication - Step 2.

-- Step 3: Choose "Sign-in method" tab.
+- Step 3: Choose the "Sign-in method" tab.

 <a id="figure32"></a>
 <img src="./md-images/firebase23.png" alt="drawing" width="666"/>

 Figure 32: Firebase authentication - Step 3.

-- Step 4: Click on "Edit" icon on "Email/Password" row.
+- Step 4: Click on the "Edit" icon on the "Email/Password" row.

 <a id="figure33"></a>
 <img src="./md-images/firebase24.png" alt="drawing" width="666"/>

 Figure 33: Firebase authentication - Step 4.

-- Step 5: Click on "Enable" toggle button and click on "Save" button.
+- Step 5: Click on the "Enable" toggle button and click on the "Save" button.

 <a id="figure34"></a>
 <img src="./md-images/firebase25.png" alt="drawing" width="666"/>

 Figure 34: Firebase authentication - Step 5.

-- Step 6: Set up an account for using later, choose "Users" tab and click on "Add User" button.
+- Step 6: Set up an account for use later, choose the "Users" tab, and click on the "Add User" button.

 <a id="figure35"></a>
 <img src="./md-images/firebase26.png" alt="drawing" width="666"/>

 Figure 35: Firebase authentication - Step 6.

-- Step 7: Input user's name and password and click on "Add User" button.
+- Step 7: Input the user's name and password and click on the "Add User" button.

 <a id="figure36"></a>
 <img src="./md-images/firebase27.png" alt="drawing" width="666"/>